Ada-Developers-Academy/core-unit-3/learning-another-language/semicolons.md

 - `continue` statements
 - `break` statements
 - `return` statements
-- `throw` statements to throw errors
+- `throw` statements (used to throw, or raise, errors)

 Additionally, JavaScript expects semicolons at the end of variable declarations (covered later), `import`s, and `export`s.

-However, if we take out the semicolon of our original code, our JavaScript code runs just fine!
+However, if we take out the semicolon from our original line, our JavaScript code runs just fine!

 ```js
 console.log('Do I need to put a semicolon at the end of this to work?')